Agile Lean Leadership in a Nutshell

-Supplier Circles.
-When dealing with suppliers of non-trivial components to the Value Stream of the organization it is helpful to include these as circles and precisely define the relationships with them.
+Suppliers When dealing with suppliers of non-trivial components to the Value Stream of the organization it is helpful to include these, illustrate them as circles and precisely define their relationships.

 When there are more Circles involved in the Value Stream, the bulk of leadership activities and decisions are made inside the Primary Circles or bilaterally between them.
 However, from time to time there will be issues and opportunities that cannot be resolved adequately this way.
 Therefore there is the possibility of Escalation to a set of Circles that have been granted authority to resolve such matters.
-These are called the Level 2 Circles; their decisions are made from an organization-wide perspective so they may have a bearing on more than one Circle, there are three (3) of these:
+These are called the Resolution Circles; their decisions are made from an organization-wide perspective, so they may have a bearing on more than one Circle.
+There are three different kinds:

 Tactical Resolution Circle.
 This Circle meets from time to time to resolve tactical issues between Circles such as dependencies and impediments.
 The meeting consists of team members from the CIrcles.
 In Scrum, this is known as the Scrum of Scrums.